devoteamgcloud/terraform-provider-looker/README.md

 ```
 go build -o build/terraform-provider-looker
 ```
-## Tips
+## Notes
 Looker doesn't support concurrent operations on their database.
-That's why we are required to limit parallelism to <b>1</b> during the applying of changes.
+That's why we are required to limit parallelism to <b>1</b> during the applying of heavy operations with multiple user creations.
-Here is an example:
+Here is how to do it:
 ```
 terraform apply -parallelism=1
 ```
-If parallelism is not limited, the Looker API will return 500 exceptions for heavy operations.
+If parallelism is not limited, the Looker API may return <B>500 exceptions</b> for heavy operations.